 Adirondack Balloon Festivals

 With New York’s Adirondack Mountains in the background, the Adirondack Balloon Fest attracts over 100 balloonists to Upstate New York.
-About 150,000 people attend the four-day event held over the last weekend in September.
+About 150,000 people attended the four-day event held last weekend in September.

 With early morning and sunset ascensions, the skies are full of hot air balloons trailing the wind current.
 Bring a flashlight along for night walking following the evening balloon glows.
 Moreover, You’ll also want to check out the food stands during the event.